Here's everything you need to know about the delicious fat we use to bake our granola.

 However, vegetable oils are highly processed and may contain trans fats and preservatives, contributing to inflammation and other health problems.

-All that is to say... it's also not easy to use ghee in granola as a manufacturer.
+All that is to say... it's not easy using ghee in granola as a manufacturer.
 We go through a lengthy, multi-step process where we melt the ghee down from its naturally solid state, incorporating it carefully into our base to make our granola with thoughtful culinary techniques.
-But at Jamie's Farm, we are committed to making the best granola possible, with absolutely no shortcuts.
+At Jamie's Farm, we are committed to making the best granola possible, with absolutely no shortcuts.

 When you choose a bag of Jamie's Farm granola, you'll only receive the highest quality ingredients with your health and overall well-being in mind.